marcwiest/helixcss/README.md

 Currently only holds normalize-css and H5BP's print styles.
 In the future may include other external resources like [animate.css](https://daneden.github.io/animate.css/).

+#### CSS3

+Contains mixins that take care of CSS3 browser consistency.
+This eliminates the need for a 3rd party framework.

 ## Reminders

 - [IE 9 & 10](http://caniuse.com/#search=rem) do not support rem units when used in the `font`